 Squeezing fruit trees into a small garden isn't as impossible as it seems.
-Train fruit against fences and you'll not only fit in one tree – you can choose several from the mouthwatering range in our Northallerton garden centre.
+Train fruit against fences and you'll not only fit in one tree – you can choose several from the mouthwatering range in our Northallerton and NORTHALLERTON garden centre.
 Here are some great ideas for fitting fruit into the smallest of gardens:

 Minarettes: Vertical upright stems laden with fruit on short spurs.
 Great for growing in containers or for pretty vertical accents in your garden.
 Use for: apples, pears, plums and cherries.

 Cordons: Also single-stemmed, but trained at 45º to encourage more fruit.
 Spaced 75cm apart you'll fit four varieties into just 3m.
 Use for: apples, pears, redcurrants, gooseberries

 Espaliers: vertical stems with tiers of horizontal branches trained out at 30cm intervals along wires.
 A beautiful way to cover walls and fences.
 Use for: apples, pears, plums, apricots, peaches